solita/solita.github.com/_posts/2020-06-11-coding-with-kids.md

 #### Lego BOOST

 Lego BOOST is awesome.
 The suggestion age is few years less and it provides more storylike environment to build a robot and to give the robot some different characteristics.
 We did not get any instructions book with the Lego BOOST but instead it comes with a tablet software that both tells you how to build different robots from the pieces and Scratch IDE.
 It introduces idea where the Lego model is not absolute.
-For example if you built up Frankie that cat you can decorate it as you wish.
+For example if you built up Frankie the cat you can decorate it as you wish.
 Do you want it to have a hat?
 Which hat?
 Do you want it to have a bowtie or not?
 You can even teach Frankie to have a birthday party and teach him to play harmonica.
 That is awesome.
 Lots of building, deconstructing and programming happens in no time.
 Everything is even packaged in a way that our six year old could do it.
 Well to be honest he had some programming experience and a lots of Lego experience.
 This package made me hope to be a child again to have all time in the world to just rebuild it over and over again.

 #### Lego BOOST Star Wars Droid Commander

 Where Lego BOOST was awesome the newer Lego BOOST Star Wars Droid Commander is something beyond that.
 Me and my boys are definitely Star Wars fanboys which will color my opinions on the matter.
-The packet does not include instructions book but instead you will use tablet to use Lego app for the droids.
+The package does not include instructions book but instead you will use tablet to use Lego app for the droids.
 The app is more comprehensive package than with the original BOOST.
 It has a whole Star Wars universe where your three droids will adventure.
 You can build all three droids at once but you will have only one programmable brick which is at times a bit awkward.

 Software development process with Lego Boost Star Wars Droid commander is following
 - Venture in the galaxy and find somebody who has a problem